 - Blood pressure is an essential feature that helps distribute blood to all the organs from the heart through the arteries.

-- The enzyme ACE (angiotensin-converting enzyme) helps convert angiotensin I, a protein, to angiotensin II, which helps to enhance blood pressure.
+- The enzyme ACE (angiotensin-converting enzyme) helps convert angiotensin I, a protein, into angiotensin II, which helps raise blood pressure.

-- This enzyme, ACE, is produced in the lungs to a large extent and thus indirectly participates in blood pressure regulation.
+- This enzyme, ACE, is produced primarily in the lungs and thus indirectly participates in blood pressure regulation.

 8. Adapting to Pressure Changes